domahony/PRUTest1_Controller/README.md

 # PRUTest1_GY80

-Support for the GY-80 10dof breakout board.
+This is the host controller program for the BBB PRU module that interfaces with the GY80 breakout board.

-The i2c calls to the sensors run on a BeagleBone Black PRU.

-To be renamed, and refactored, etc.
+The module listens for an event from the PRU, and retrieves the latest sensor readings from shared memory.